mullinstyler537/cs2450Remote/journal.md

 Date: 8.26.25 - Subject: What I learned today.
 We talked about the importance of keeping an engineering journal.
 I've been asked to write in it at least one time a week.
 It seems like a really good idea though, and I think I'll keep track of things for my other classes as well.

+Date 9.12.25 - Subject: What I began working on today.
+We began the class talking about requirements documents and then user stories.
+Our professor showed us how to create them on the issues tab in the repository.
+An amazing thing is that you can assign the issues to each person in the group so we know what to work on.
+This will help us divy up work later on in the project.
+Starting with a good base will make everything, later on, run more smoothly.